Dpdl-io/DpdlEngine/README.md

 Dpdl is currently developed by SEE Solutions and the following integrations has been defined:

-* Front-End compiler based on LLVM for compiling Dpdl scripts to IR
+* Front-End compiler based on LLVM for compiling Dpdl code to IR

 ### Embedding of 'Python' code

-Python code can be embedded within Dpdl scripts by using the keyword **`>>python`**.
+Python code can be embedded within Dpdl code by using the keyword **`>>python`**.
 MicroPython will also be supported as option in the coming release.

-Example Dpdl script with embedded 'Python' code:
+Example Dpdl code with embedded 'Python' code:
 ```python
 println("testing embedding python code")
 println("")